 Coffee is one of the few natural ingredients that has been linked to weight loss.
 According to research, caffeine can boost your metabolism by 3 to 11%.
 Other studies suggest that coffee aids in fat burning by up to 29% in lean people and 10% in obese people.

 Similarly, coffee contains essential minerals such as potassium and magnesium, which help the body to use insulin properly, regulate blood sugar, and reduce cravings for sugar and snacks, allowing you to lose or maintain weight.
+They say a bulletproof coffee can help with weight loss.
+Check out the recipe here.

 3. Coffee Can Help You Fight Depression And Mental Fatigue